-- Get photos of the scene and the vehicles involved.
+- Collect evidence.
+Get photos of the scene and the vehicles involved.

-- Exchange insurance and contact information with the other driver.
+- Exchange information with the other driver.
+Exchange insurance and contact information with the other driver.

-- Inform your own insurer of the accident.
+- Contact your auto insurance company.
+Inform your own insurer of the accident.

-- Do not communicate with adjusters from the other driver’s insurer; refer them to your lawyer.
+- Have your lawyer handle communication.
+Do not communicate with adjusters from the other driver’s insurer; refer them to your lawyer.

-- Do not admit any fault for anything to anyone.
+- Do not apologize or admit fault.
+Do not admit any fault for anything to anyone.

-- Do not post anything on social media about your accident or injuries.
+- Stay off social media.
+Do not post anything on social media about your accident or injuries.